damianhakert/damianhakert.github.io/source/posts/2016-06-16-get-started-with-openshift-origin-3-and-gitlab.html.md

 you can host your own PaaS for free and almost with no hassle.

-In this tutorial we will see how to deploy GitLab in OpenShift using GitLab's official Docker image, how to scale it when needed and finally how to manage the upgrades.
+In this tutorial we will see how to deploy GitLab in OpenShift using GitLab's official Docker image, scale it when needed and finally how to manage the upgrades.

 <!-- more -->